matijascic/website-editor/README.md

-# My website editor
+# My Jekyll blog editor

-Moving my website md editor here because this project could potentially grow complex.
+Moving my website md blog editor here because this project could potentially grow complex.

 !!!!
 This project is vibecoded and barely works, you should not trust it!